-The Board has reviewed generally available market information regarding short term incentive schemes of the key management personnel for 12 ASX listed companies in either building product related industries or with comparable revenues and market capitalisation.
-The Board considers that Capral's short term incentive scheme is generally in line with this group, with STIP relative to TEC below the group's median.
+The Board has reviewed available market information regarding short term incentive schemes of the key management personnel for 14 ASX listed companies in either building product related industries or with comparable revenues and market capitalisation.
+The Board considers that Capral's short term incentive scheme is generally in line with this group.